NandoRunner/FAndradeTI.Utilities/README.md

 # FAndradeTI.Utilities

-Set of Nuget package projects
+Set of utility projects availabe on Nuget.org:

+- Network
+- FileSystem

+All projects are using .Net Framework 4.7.2